philiosi/kisti-pal/docs/crystfel_htcondor.rst

   Initially, jobs will be in the IDLE state before resource allocation, then transition to the RUN state according to HTCondor scheduling policies.

-  Check job status and errors: `Analyzing Jobs in HTCondor <https://kisti-pal.readthedocs.io/en/latest/htcondor_reference.html#analyzing-idle-jobs-in-htcondor>`_
+  Check job status and errors: `*Analyzing Jobs in HTCondor* <https://kisti-pal.readthedocs.io/en/latest/htcondor_reference.html#analyzing-idle-jobs-in-htcondor>`_
     - `condor_q -analyze {JOB_IDS}`: Shows the scheduling status or error information for the jobs.
     - `condor_q -better-analyze {JOB_IDS}`: more detailed analysis compared to -analyze
     - `condor_q -l {JOB_IDS}`: Provides detailed information about the jobs.

-  *Note* : If there are existing jobs submitted by other users, resource allocation might be delayed according to scheduling policies.
+  *Note* : If there are existing jobs submitted by other users, resource allocation might be delayed according to `*scheduling policies* <https://kisti-pal.readthedocs.io/en/latest/htcondor_reference.html#analyzing-idle-jobs-in-htcondor>`_.
 Please Refer to the *HTCondor References* chapter for information on job queue and priority.

 4.2.
 HTCondor Resource Status
 ====================================================================================================